Akashno/facebook/README.md

 # facebook

-this is just a sample registration page with a little validation the validation is not fully efficiant
+This is just a registratin validation page
+(The validation is not fully efficiant)